Taran-0107/assembler-CO-project-IIITD-/README.md

 Here are some additional details about each member's contribution:

-Tejas: Tejas' function to write the output and the error into text files and also to track the line number was essential for debugging the assembler.
+Tejas: Tejas' function to print the output and the error into console and also to track the line number was essential for debugging the assembler.
 This function allowed the group to easily identify and fix errors in the assembler's code.
 Tarandeep: Tarandeep's function to convert instructions to machine code (binary digits) was essential for the assembler to be able to run on a computer.
 This function allowed the group to translate the assembler's code into a format that the computer could understand.
 Sweta: Sweta's function for error handling was essential for ensuring that the assembler could run without crashing.
 This function allowed the group to catch and handle errors that occurred during the execution of the assembler's code.
 Tanmay: Tanmay's function to take input and classify it was essential for the assembler to be able to be used to create different types of programs.
 This function allowed the group to create a versatile assembler that could be used for a variety of tasks.